Bio

 Her research has been funded by the National Science Foundation, the National Endowment for the Humanities, the Mellon Foundation, the American Council of Learned Societies, the DAAD, the Alexander von Humboldt Foundation, and the IEEE, among other organizations.
 At the intersection of STS and disability studies, she is currently working on the histories of information theory and optical character recognition, and (with Michele Friedner) an edited collection of historical and ethnographic essays titled “The Global Cochlear Implant: Provincializing ‘Brain Implants’ through Disability Technocultures.”
 With Jonathan Sterne, she is writing a book on the history, aesthetics, and politics of time stretching technology.
 Through the Center for Disability Studies, she also coordinates many public humanities, disability arts, community-based, and collaborative projects.

 With Rebecca Sanchez, she recently edited Crip Authorship: Disability as Method (NYU Press, 2023).
-With Harris Kornstein, Faye Ginsburg, and Rayna Rapp she is directing an NSF-funded project on Covid-19 and disability communities in New York, to result in an edited volume titled How to be Disabled in a Pandemic (NYU Press, forthcoming 2024).
+With Harris Kornstein, Faye Ginsburg, and Rayna Rapp she is directing an NSF-funded project on Covid-19 and disability communities in New York, to result in an edited volume titled How to be Disabled in a Pandemic (NYU Press, forthcoming 2025).
 With Alexandra Hui and Viktoria Tkaczyk, she edited Testing Hearing: The Making of Modern Aurality (Oxford UP, 2020), and with Rebecca Sanchez she previously released a new edition of And No Birds SingPauline Leader’s memoir about life as a deaf working-class runaway among the bohemians of Greenwich Village in the 1920s (Gallaudet University Press 2016, reviewed on H-Disability).

-Mills has also coedited a special issue of Catalyst: Feminism, Theory, Technoscience on “Crip Technoscience” (with Kelly Fritsch, Aimi Hamraie, and David Serlin) and a special issue of Osiris on “Disability and the History of Science” (with Jaipreet Virdi and Sarah F. Rose, forthcoming 2024).
+Mills has also coedited a special issue of Catalyst: Feminism, Theory, Technoscience on “Crip Technoscience” (with Kelly Fritsch, Aimi Hamraie, and David Serlin) and a special issue of Osiris on “Disability and the History of Science” (with Jaipreet Virdi and Sarah F. Rose).
 With John Tresch, she edited a special issue of Grey Room on “Audio/Visual.”
 She has been a member of the cross-disciplinary research teams that produced the white papers Disability, Bias, and AI and Reassessing What Matters in Experiences with Cochlear Implants.
 Her academic articles have been published in Technology & CultureIEEE Annals of the History of ComputingGrey RoomdifferencesSocial Text, Film Quarterly, and PMLA, among many other journals.

 Her public arts and humanities writing can be found at sites like Triple CanopyArtforum, Somatosphere, BombPublic Books, and AVIDLY—a channel of the Los Angeles Review of Books.
 She has also been interviewed for popular venues such as The New York Times, The History Channel, 99% Invisible, TechCrunch, GizmodoTrailblazers with Walter Isaacson podcast, The AtlanticThe Boston GlobeThe Chronicle of Higher EducationPloughshares blog, and Red Bull Music Academy Daily.